tholonia/iching_cli/book/v2/markdown/hexagram_38.md

 In the quietude of twilight, Evelyn embarked on a journey through the labyrinth of her own consciousness.
 She navigated the winding hallways of her soul, searching for the source of her unrest, seeking the place where discord blossomed into harmony.

-As she walked, spectral visions crowded her thoughts—memories of childhood reveries and bold declarations shouted into the wind, their echoes now mere whispers.
+As she walked, spectral visions crowded her thoughts, memories of childhood reveries and bold declarations shouted into the wind, their echoes now mere whispers.
 It was here that her struggle to balance the cacophony of life unfurled, a delicate dance of opposing forces.

 The serenity of introspection gave birth to a symphony of understanding, weaving together the fragmented strands of her being into a single, harmonious entity.
 Evelyn’s heart swelled with the promise of unity, the torrent of emotions distilled into a singular, crystalline truth.